 Microsoft has an article that tells how to identify problems downloading ActiveX controls.
 It's somewhat technical, but it may be the only direct way to identify the problem.
 AlternaTIFF's ClassID (CLSID) is listed here.

-If using Windows NT or 2000 or XP, make sure you have permission to install and run ActiveX controls on your computer.
+Make sure you have permission to install and run ActiveX controls on your computer.
 Ask your system administrator, or log in as a more privileged user.

 Make sure you are not behind a firewall or proxy server that intentionally blocks ActiveX downloads or TIFF files.
 If you use a download manager, "safe surf" utility, or any similar type of browser add-on, try disabling it.